MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToGamerules.md

 - [Introduction to Commands](CommandsIntroduction.md)

-## List of /gamerule Commands
+## Using /gamerule Commands

 For a full list of `/gamerule` commands and their descriptions, see [gamerule Command](../Commands/commands/gamerule.md).

 Don't worry if you don't know all of the `/gamerule` commands by heart - we'll go over the specific commands we want to use in the following sections.
+For now, just know that you can use the command in Minecraft in the following format: `/gamerule [INSERT GAMERULE COMMAND HERE] [INSERT GAMERULE VALUE HERE]`.

 ## Sample /gamerule Configurations